ibm-cloud-docs/overview/glossary/glossary.md

 {: #x2172042}

 Tangible or intangible goods, services, or property represented as an entity that is traded on a blockchain network.

-### attachment
-{: #x2014428}

-In Security and Compliance Center, the connection between a profile and scope.

 ### attribute
 {: #x2000252}